Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Contributing-to-the-source-code.md

 Note, if commands are just missing from the autocompletion, this is likely more complicated because these shouldn’t be hardcoded, but detected automatically.

+### Adding support for command: example
+Note: [#2245](https://github.com/Hannah-Sten/TeXiFy-IDEA/pull/2245 presents it very clearly and if You just want to see some code, go that way.
+Stay here, if You want explanations.

+Let's use `\newcommandx` as our example.
+As the name suggests, this is alternative form of `\newcommand` with additional features.
+First, optional step: add the package the command is from to the list of predefined packages (if it's not already there).
+List is located in [nl/hannahsten/texifyidea/lang/LatexPackage](https://github.com/Hannah-Sten/TeXiFy-IDEA/tree/master/src/nl/hannahsten/texifyidea/lang/LatexPackage.kt)

+Second step: declare the command.
+Commands are declared in [src/nl/hannahsten/texifyidea/lang/commands](https://github.com/Hannah-Sten/TeXiFy-IDEA/tree/master/src/nl/hannahsten/texifyidea/lang/commands) package and in our example we are going to use [LatexNewDefinitionCommand](https://github.com/Hannah-Sten/TeXiFy-IDEA/tree/master/src/nl/hannahsten/texifyidea/lang/commands/LatexNewDefinitionCommand.kt) class.
+Other types of commands should go to respective classes (names should be self-explanatory).
+Add your command using the syntax analogous to the already existing commands.

+Third, and the last step: add handling for the command.
+Usual place is: [src/nl/hannahsten/texifyidea/util/magic](https://github.com/Hannah-Sten/TeXiFy-IDEA/tree/master/src/nl/hannahsten/texifyidea/util/magic), with the class [CommandMagic](https://github.com/Hannah-Sten/TeXiFy-IDEA/tree/master/src/nl/hannahsten/texifyidea/util/magic/CommandMagic.kt) in our example.
+Here we add `\newcommandx` to the `regularStrictCommandDefinitions`, which is the set of all standard command defining commands.

+And here You go: it's done (at least for this simple example)

 [//]: # (todo: separate topic?)
 ## Building from source